Frequently Asked Questions

 Why do I have to write an entry to practice exam if I have gone to an accredited school?

-- Before an MT can become registered to practice massage therapy in Saskatchewan, he/she must successfully complete the entry to practice exam administered by the Saskatchewan College of Massage Therapy.
+- Before a massage therapist can become registered to practice massage therapy in Saskatchewan, he/she must successfully complete the entry to practice exam administered by the Saskatchewan College of Massage Therapy.
 The entry to practice examination evaluates whether a candidate for registration with the College has the competency expected to consistently provide safe, ethical and effective massage therapy treatments.

 - There will be two components of the examination – the written multiple choice questionnaire and the oral-practical examination.

-Will my membership fees increase if legislation goes forward?
+Will my membership fees increase when legislation goes forward?

 - There will be a fee to join the SCMT.
 Those costs will be determined after the transitional committee meets, and an operational budget is determined.